pbwz/EmergView/README.md

 the province.
 EmergView also has the functionality to recommend a hospital emergency room basedoff of a given location and traffic data collected from an API.

+**Please note: Development relies on statistical analysis of collected data thus will be slow**

 # Information
 EmergView runs in two parts:
   - An script running on a server or Raspberry Pi that requests AHS emergency data every 5 minutes and collects the data.